Duct Leakage Test in Parker Ford, PA

 How to Properly Seal Ductwork in an Old Home

 The 2015 IRC/IECC requires all newly constructed homes to have fully sealed ductwork with modern, energy-saving materials such as mastic, foil tape, and insulation.
-But what if those leaks are tucked away behind walls or ceilings?
+But what should you do when leaks are located deep within your walls or ceilings?

-Aerosol sealing technology (AeroSeal) enables effective sealing of leaks hidden inside ducts.
-To implement this method, every vent is covered except one access point.
-The HVAC system is isolated, and a machine is connected to the duct system.
-It pressurizes the ducts and releases a fine aerosolized sealant that fills small gaps and holes that traditional sealing methods cannot reach.
+Aerosol sealing technology (AeroSeal) gives technicians a way to reach concealed duct leaks without opening walls or ceilings.
+To complete this method, all vents are closed off except for one access opening.
+The HVAC system is isolated, and a machine is linked to the duct system.
+It pressurizes the ducts and distributes a fine aerosolized sealant that seals small openings traditional methods cannot reach.

 Common Areas of Duct Leakage